-- a.
-In INDIVIDUAL events: - If a player dies and had not yet finished any game in the event, then all of the player's games shall be canceled. - 2.
-If a player is ruled to have silently withdrawn but actually never made a move in any of the player's games in that event, all of the player's games should be cancelled. - 3.
-If a player is granted an accepted withdrawal (besides by death), and - a. none of the player's games already finished, and - the player's games in that one tournament do not average 25 or more completed moves, then all of the withdrawing player's games in this tournament shall be cancelled.
+- 1. If a player dies and had not yet finished any game in the event, then all of the player's games shall be canceled.
+(As used in this section, the word "finished" means completed by any means except: (a) an ETL by either player where the game has not yet been processed ["flagged"] by the server for rating purposes, and (b) any cancelled game.
+This means that someone who gets an accepted withdrawal and who has only completed ETL games (a) will have all games cancelled including those ETL games if the ETL games were not yet flagged by the server, but (b) will have all open games adjudicated, with the ETL games remaining as were already recorded (as win or loss) if they were already flagged by the time the accepted withdrawal was recorded. - 2.
+If a player is ruled to have silently withdrawn but actually never made a move in any of the player's games in that event, all of the player's games should be cancelled. - If a player is granted an accepted withdrawal (besides by death), and a. none of the player's games already finished, and b. the player's games in that one tournament do not average 25 or more completed moves, then all of the withdrawing player's games in this tournament shall be cancelled.
 If one or both of these conditions is not true, then all of the player's games in this tournament shall be adjudicated.

-- b.
-In TEAM events: There are three situations in which cancellation of games is appropriate: - 1.
-If a player withdraws in any accepted way, and the player's Team Captain fails to find a substitute player, and the withdrawn player never played any move in any of his/her games in the event, all of the player's games should be cancelled.
-If the withdrawn player made at least one move in any of the games, the team will instead default all of the withdrawn player's games. - 2.
-If a player withdraws in any accepted way in a 2-team event (such as a friendly match), and the withdrawn player never made a move in any scheduled game, the player's Team Captain may request cancellation of all of the player's games instead of trying to
+b.
+In TEAM events: There are three situations in which cancellation of games is appropriate:

-- find a substitute/replacement player.
-That cancellation request will be granted by the TD under this circumstance. - 3.
-If a team has the very unfortunate circumstance of more than 50% of its players requiring accepted withdrawals (excluding for the reason of death of the players), substitutions can be made up to, but not exceeding 50% of the original number of players.
+1. If a player withdraws in any accepted way, and the player's Team Captain fails to find a substitute player, and the withdrawn player never played any move in any of his/her games in the event, all of the player's games should be cancelled.
+If the withdrawn player made at least one move in any of the games, the team will instead default all of the withdrawn player's games.
+2. If a player withdraws in any accepted way in a 2-team event (such as a friendly match), and the withdrawn player never made a move in any scheduled game, the player's Team Captain may request cancellation of all of the player's games instead of trying to find a substitute/replacement player.
+That cancellation request will be granted by the TD under this circumstance.
+3. If a team has the very unfortunate circumstance of more than 50% of its players requiring accepted withdrawals (excluding for the reason of death of the players), substitutions can be made up to, but not exceeding 50% of the original number of players.
 If the number of accepted withdrawals goes beyond 50% of the original number of players on the team, all accepted withdrawals involving that same team will require either adjudication of all remaining games by the most recently withdrawn player(s) (if any moves have been made in a game) or cancellation of games (in games where no moves have been made by the withdrawn player).
 For example, in a team with 4 members, if one or two die, those players should be substituted if possible.
 If a third player dies (even if one of the substituted players), however, that player's games should be canceled if no moves have been made by the player, or adjudicated if the player had made any move.